MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-test-dlp-policies.md

 # Test your Data Loss Prevention policies (preview)

-Testing and tuning the behavior and impact of your Microsoft Purview Data Loss Prevention (DLP) policies is a necessary element of your DLP policy deployment.
+You should test and tune the behavior of your Microsoft Purview Data Loss Prevention (DLP) policies as part of your DLP policy deployment.
 This article introduces you to some of the basic methods you can use to test policies in your DLP environment.

 ## Test mode

-When you deploy a new policy, [you should run it in test mode](dlp-overview-plan-for-dlp.md#policy-deployment) and then use the [view the reports for](view-the-dlp-reports.md) and any [alerts](dlp-alerts-dashboard-learn.md) to assess the impact.
+When you deploy a new policy, [you should run it in test mode,](dlp-overview-plan-for-dlp.md#policy-deployment) and then use the [view the reports for](view-the-dlp-reports.md) and any [alerts](dlp-alerts-dashboard-learn.md) to assess the impact.
 Test mode allows you to see the impact of an individual policy on all the items that are in the policies scope.
 You use it to find out what items match a policy.

 ## Test-DlpPolicies (preview)

-**Test-DlpPolicies** is a cmdlet that allows you to see what Sharpoint Online and OneDrive for Business scoped DLP policies match/don't match an individual item in SharePoint Online or OneDrive for Business.
+**Test-DlpPolicies** is a cmdlet that allows you to see what SharePoint Online and OneDrive for Business scoped DLP policies match/don't match an individual item in SharePoint Online or OneDrive for Business.

 ### Before you begin